rwalkerphl/decisioning-agentic-flow/README.md

-# Business Intelligence Agentic Flow
+# Decisioning Agentic Flow

-An intelligent, multi-source business analytics system using agentic workflows to automatically discover, analyze, and visualize business data with actionable insights.
+An intelligent decision-making system that uses autonomous agents to discover, analyze, and synthesize multi-source business data into actionable insights and strategic recommendations.

 ## 🎯 Project Overview